Table of Contents

 How long does it take?

 You have 30 days from the date your appraisal notice is mailed to you to file a protest.
-After that, there isn't a specific duration for property tax protests in Texas.
+After that, there is no set timeframe for property tax protests in Texas.

 Is a protest the same as an appeal?